 Floors including sub-floors

 Repair category 1

-Notes Sections of flooring are loose/uneven.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Some wear and tear was noted to the kitchen units and some discolouration.
+Notes Wear and tear were noted at parts in line with age and use with a dripping tap.

-Chimney breasts and fireplaces

-Repair category 1

-Notes Where fireplaces have been removed there is limited provision for ventilation.
+Chimney breasts and fireplaces Repair category 1 Notes Where fireplaces have been removed there is limited provision for ventilation.
 Unventilated chimney breasts can result in condensation.
 Disused chimneys should be capped and vented.
+If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.

 Internal decorations

-Repair category 1
+Repair category 2

-Notes Decorative finishes are worn.
+Notes Decorative finishes are dated and complete redecoration is envisaged.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes Not Applicable.

 Electricity

-Repair category 2
+Repair category 1

-Notes The electrical installation appears along mixed lines with an old style fuse board.
-Further advice will be available from a NICEIC/SELECT registered electrician.
-We have been informed from the seller that an EICR is available from 2021.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

+Gas

-Gas Repair category 1 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Repair category 1

+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
-We have been informed by the seller that annual gas inspections have been carried out.